Key takeaways:

 Antibiotic ear drops can cure an outer ear infection (swimmer’s ear).
 But some people need to take antibiotics by mouth to get rid of the infection.

 Inner ear infections are usually caused by viruses.
-They are uncommon.
+They go away on their own without treatment.

-If you or your child have ever had an ear infection, you know they can be quite uncomfortable — and even painful.
+Ear infections are uncomfortable and sometimes painful.
 While anybody can develop an ear infection, they’re more common in children.

-Outer ear infections, or otitis externa, affects the ear canal.
-It’s also called swimmer’s ear.
-It causes pain, redness and discharge of the ear canal and sometimes of the outside of the ear.
+Outer ear infections, or otitis externa, affect the ear canal.
+These infections are also called swimmer’s ear.
+They cause pain, redness, and discharge of the ear canal and sometimes of the outside of the ear.

-Middle ear infections, or otitis media, is what most people think of when they picture an ear infection.
-It’s an infection that develops behind the eardrum and causes fever, pain, and hearing changes.
+Middle ear infections, or otitis media, are what most people think of when they picture an ear infection.
+They’re an infection that develops behind the eardrum and causes fever, pain, and hearing changes.

 Children are more likely to develop otitis media.
-Their eustachian tubes — or tubes that connect the ears to the throat — are smaller and flatter than in adults.
+Their eustachian tubes — or tubes that connect the ears to the throat — are flatter than adult eustachian tubes.
 This can make it harder for fluid to drain out.
 When fluid builds up in the ear, an infection may come next.
-Middle ear infections usually develop during a viral illness.

 Swimmer’s ear: Did you know there are three types of ear infections: outer, middle, and inner?
 People of all ages can get outer ear infections (swimmer’s ear), especially in warmer months.